igraph/python-igraph/doc/source/install.rst

   $ sudo apt install build-essential python-dev libxml2 libxml2-dev zlib1g-dev

+or as answered `on Stackoverflow <https://stackoverflow.com/a/28438342/1320237>`_

+  $ sudo apt-get install -y libigraph0-dev

 and then install with pip / pip3

   $ pip install python-igraph